 - feel like crying or not want to cry at all

 - want to be alone, or want to stay close to family or friends

 - find it hard to do your school work

-- find it hard to sleep
+- have bad dreams or find it hard to sleep

 - feel lonely